AntonTegnelov/agentic_problem_solver/docs/explanation/architecture.md

 ## Overview

-APS is designed as a hierarchical multi-agent system that breaks down and solves complex problems through coordinated agent interactions.
-The system follows clean architecture principles with clear separation of concerns and well-defined interfaces between components.
+APS is designed as a modular agent-based system for solving complex programming problems.
+The current implementation features a single `SolverAgent` that handles the entire problem-solving workflow, while the planned architecture will transform this into a hierarchical multi-agent system with specialized roles for more effective task decomposition and execution.

+## Current Architecture

+The current system is built around a protocol-based design with clear separation of concerns:

-## Core Components
+### Core Components

-### 1. Configuration System (`src/config/`)
+#### 1. Configuration System (`src/config/`)

 - Each subsystem has its own config that extends the base configurations
+- Environment-based configuration loading
+- Type-safe configuration validation

-### 2. Agent System (`src/agent/`)
+#### 2. Agent System (`src/agent/`)

-- `base.py`: Core agent abstractions and interfaces
+- `solver.py`: Current implementation of the primary agent
+- `agent_types/agent_types.py`: Protocol definitions for agents
 - `state/`: Agent state management
   - `base.py`: Base state classes and interfaces
   - `memory.py`: Agent memory implementations
 - `steps/`: Step execution framework
   - `base.py`: Step abstractions
   - `executors/`: Step execution implementations
-- `types/`: Type definitions for agent system
+- `coordination.py`: Basic agent coordination capabilities
-  - `enums.py`: Enumerations (MessageRoles, StepTypes, etc.)
-  - `messages.py`: Message type definitions
-  - `states.py`: State type definitions

-### 3. Provider System (`src/llm_providers/`)
+#### 3. Provider System (`src/llm_providers/`)

 - `base.py`: Provider interface definition
 - `factory.py`: Provider instantiation logic
-- Each provider in its own module (e.g., `gemini.py`, `openai.py`)
+- Provider-specific implementations (e.g., `gemini.py`, `openai.py`)
-- Consistent error handling and retry logic across providers

-### 4. Message System (`src/messages/`)
+#### 4. Message System (`src/messages/`)

 - `base.py`: Message abstractions
 - `handlers/`: Message processing logic
 - `schemas/`: Message structure definitions
 - `transformers/`: Message transformation utilities

-### 5. CLI System (`src/cli/`)
+#### 5. CLI System (`src/cli/`)

-- Clean command structure
-- Consistent error handling
-- Progress feedback
+- Command-line interface for interacting with the system
 - Configuration management

-### 5. Common Types (`src/common_types/`)
+#### 6. Common Types (`src/common_types/`)

-- Consolidates common types into a single source
+- Consolidates common types and enums

-## Data Flow
+### Current Data Flow

 1. User Input → CLI
-2. CLI → Top-level Agent
+2. CLI → SolverAgent
-3. Top-level Agent:
+3. SolverAgent processes the task through sequential steps:
+   - UNDERSTAND: Analyze and comprehend the task
+   - PLAN: Create a strategy to solve the task
+   - EXECUTE: Implement the planned solution
+   - VERIFY: Test and validate the solution
+4. Results → User

+## Planned Hierarchical Architecture

+The planned architecture will transform APS into a hierarchical multi-agent system with specialized roles:

+### Hierarchical Agent Structure

+1. **ArchitectAgent (Top Level)**

+   - Responsible for high-level problem decomposition
-   - Breaks down problem into tasks
+   - Breaks down complex problems into independent microservices/components
-   - Creates sub-agents as needed
+   - Designs interfaces between components
+   - Primarily delegates to PlannerAgents for further refinement
+   - Can delegate directly to ExecutorAgents for simple, well-defined tasks that don't require further decomposition

+2. **PlannerAgent (Middle Level)**

+   - Receives component tasks from ArchitectAgent
+   - Further decomposes components into implementable tasks
+   - Manages dependencies between tasks
+   - Can delegate to additional PlannerAgents for complex sub-components that require further specialized planning
+   - Primarily delegates to ExecutorAgents for implementation

+3. **ExecutorAgent (Bottom Level)**
+   - Receives well-defined tasks with clear scope
+   - Implements actual code solutions
+   - Focuses on specific, manageable pieces of work
+   - Reports results back up the hierarchy

+### Delegation Decision Responsibility

+The system will implement agent-driven delegation decisions rather than using a separate delegation layer:

+- **Agent-Driven Approach**: Each agent evaluates its assigned tasks and determines the appropriate delegation strategy

-   - Manages task delegation
+  - ArchitectAgents assess task complexity to decide between PlannerAgent or direct ExecutorAgent delegation
-4. Sub-agents:
+  - PlannerAgents evaluate sub-tasks to determine if further planning is needed or if they're ready for execution
+  - This approach keeps decision-making close to the context where it's most relevant

+- **Benefits of Agent-Driven Delegation**:

+  - Maintains agent autonomy within the system
-   - Execute specific tasks
+  - Leverages the contextual understanding each agent has of its specific tasks
+  - Simplifies the architecture by avoiding an additional coordination layer
+  - Allows for specialized delegation strategies per agent type

-   - Report progress
+- **Coordination Support**:
-   - Handle failures gracefully
+  - While agents make delegation decisions, the coordination system provides supporting infrastructure
+  - Resource management to prevent excessive agent creation
+  - Capability matching to ensure tasks are assigned to appropriate agents
+  - Load balancing considerations for optimal task distribution

+### Protocol-Based Implementation

+The hierarchical system will be implemented using protocols rather than inheritance:

+- **Agent Protocol**: All agent types will implement the same `Agent` protocol defined in `agent_types.py`
+- **SolverAgent Transition**: The existing `SolverAgent` will be maintained for backward compatibility but marked as deprecated
+- **Specialized Implementations**: Each agent type will have its own implementation file in the `agent/agent_types/` directory

+### Enhanced Coordination System

+The existing coordination system will be extended to support hierarchical operations:

+- **Parent-Child Relationships**: Track relationships between agents in the hierarchy
+- **Task Delegation**: Route tasks to appropriate agent types based on capabilities
+- **Result Aggregation**: Combine results from multiple child agents
+- **Error Propagation**: Escalate errors to appropriate parent agents

+### Task Breakdown and Management

+A standardized task system will be implemented:

+- **Task Schema**: Defined structure for tasks with description, priority, dependencies, and status
+- **Task Breakdown**: Specialized steps for decomposing complex tasks
+- **Task Tracking**: Monitor progress of delegated tasks throughout the hierarchy

+## Hierarchical Data Flow

+1. User Input → CLI
+2. CLI → ArchitectAgent
+3. ArchitectAgent:
+   - Breaks down problem into components
+   - Analyzes each component's complexity
+   - For complex components: Creates PlannerAgents and delegates component tasks
+   - For simple components: Delegates directly to ExecutorAgents
+4. PlannerAgents:
+   - Further decompose components into implementable tasks
+   - For complex sub-components: Create additional PlannerAgents for specialized planning
+   - For implementable tasks: Create ExecutorAgents and delegate implementation
-5. Results aggregation
+5. ExecutorAgents:
+   - Implement assigned tasks
+   - Report results back to parent agent (either PlannerAgent or ArchitectAgent)
+6. PlannerAgents aggregate results from their ExecutorAgents and sub-PlannerAgents
+7. ArchitectAgent combines all component results into final solution
-6. Final output → User
+8. Final result → User

 ## Key Design Principles

+The system adheres to these principles in both current and planned architectures:

+1. **Protocol-Based Design**: Using protocols rather than inheritance for flexible composition
-1. **Single Responsibility**: Each module has one clear purpose
+2. **Single Responsibility**: Each component has one clear purpose
-2. **Interface Segregation**: Clean interfaces between components
+3. **Interface Segregation**: Clean interfaces between components
-3. **Dependency Inversion**: High-level modules don't depend on low-level modules
+4. **Dependency Inversion**: High-level modules don't depend on low-level modules
-4. **Open/Closed**: Extend functionality without modifying existing code
+5. **Open/Closed**: Extend functionality without modifying existing code
-5. **DRY**: No code duplication across modules
+6. **DRY**: No code duplication across modules

 ## Configuration Management